Visiting Borobudur Temple: Tickets, Sunrise Tours & Beyond

 Disclaimer: This post may contain affiliate links, which means if you purchase something from this site, I may receive a small commission at no extra cost to you.
 It’s a win-win.
 Thanks for supporting me here at Travel Lush!

-This 9th-century Mahayana Buddhist temple and UNESCO World Heritage Site is a bucket list destination for many travelers who have always dreamed of exploring its nine platforms, 2,672 relief panels and 504 Buddha statues.
+This 9th-century Mahayana Buddhist temple and UNESCO World Heritage site is a bucket list destination for many travelers who have always dreamed of exploring its nine platforms, 2,672 relief panels, and 504 Buddha statues.

 But a lot has changed about visiting Borobudur in the past few years.
 So this guide is all about the best ways for you to have your dream experience of Borobudur!

-A Brief History of Borobudur
+A Brief History of Borobudur Temple

 Borobudur was built around 800 CE and with thousands of intricately carved relief panels and hundreds of awe-inspiring Buddha statues, it still stands out as an impressive architectural and artistic feat of human history.
 A stop-off at this ancient wonder is pretty much obligatory and will likely be one of the most memorable experiences of your trip to Indonesia.

-After a series of restorations, the temple was declared a UNESCO World Heritage Site in 1982 and is now the most visited tourist site in Indonesia!
+After a series of restorations, the temple was declared a UNESCO World Heritage site in 1982 and is now the most-visited tourist site in Indonesia!

-Visiting Borobudur from Yogyakarta
+Visiting Borobudur Temple from Yogyakarta

 Borobudur is located 25 miles (40 km) from Yogyakarta.
-It’s entirely possible to visit Borobudur independently by either renting a motorbike, taking a TransJogja bus or taking a taxi.
+It’s entirely possible to visit Borobudur independently by either renting a motorbike, taking a TransJogja bus, or taking a taxi.
 You can also arrange to hop on one of the many shared shuttles or tours that will take you from Yogyakarta to the Borobudur complex (more on this in a bit!).

 Borobudur Temple Opening Hours